 Where are your clients coming from?

-If you are working or have worked with me in the past, then you have used the Brighter Insights Tracking Tool.
-This tool tracks things like your google rankings and your Google Search Console data.
-At the beginning of our monthly planning phone calls, we briefly go over your progress using Brighter Insights data.
-We do this to see if your investment is working.
+I highly recommend using a tracking tool that tracks things like your Google rankings, your Google Search Console data & your Google Analytics data.
+For our consulting clients, we begin our monthly planning calls by reviewing the data.
+In fact, our staff check your rankings data every single time they begin to work on your website.
+Why?
+Because we want to make sure your investment is working.
 Have your keyword rankings increased?
 Are your Google clicks going up?
 Have more people clicked on your website?
 You want to know that what you’re doing is worth it.

 2. To Track What Happens When People Visit Your Website